 Pretty much, anytime someone tells someone to kill themselves/commit suicide it becomes all the worse if the person told to kill themselves follows through with it.

-In late 2012 after the NFL murder and suicide of Jovan Belcher and the killing of an unarmed teen named Jordan Davis because of loud music (both by guns) well-known sports commentator Bob Costas gave a speech during the half-time show of a football game, talking about the violent gun obsessed culture in America, and the need for gun control.
-He was bashed by the conservative media and gun advocates around the country.
+In late 2012 after the NFL murder and suicide of Jovan Belcher and the killing of an unarmed teen named Jordan Davis because of loud music (both by guns) well-known sports commentator Bob Costas gave a speech during the half-time show of a football game, talking about the pervasiveness of gun use and violence in popular culture, and a perceived need for gun control in response.
+He was criticized by conservative personalities and gun advocates around the country.
 Then just over a week later, two gun massacres happened - the most tragic being the one in Connecticut.

 In a blooper real from Hercules: The Legendary Journeys, Kevin Smith flubs a kick and falls into some tall grass.
 Kevin Sorbo reacts by doing an end zone dance.
 Smith says (In his natural Kiwi accent) "Looks like I'm Mr. Fally Guy!"
 Smith would later die after falling from some rafters.